 Prototype piece of Hillsboro ‘wayfinding’ project displayed at Orenco Station Plaza ceremony

-People checking out the new Orenco Station Plaza on Saturday likely got a glimpse of a prototype sign baring the look of ones that will be posted in Hillsboro beginning next summer.
+HILLSBORO, OR – People checking out the new Orenco Station Plaza on Saturday likely got a glimpse of a prototype sign baring the look of ones that will be posted in Hillsboro beginning next summer.

 The sign, which was located near the plaza’s water feature and boardwalk, is a prototype of Hillsboro’s “wayfinding” project — intended to bring a consistent look to the city’s signage and mark Hillsboro and its neighborhoods, among other goals.
 The sign featured mention of the Orenco Station MAX stop; historic Orenco; the Orenco Woods Nature Park; and 231st Avenue.

 The sign bares the look of more than 100 signs and kiosks that will be displayed in Hillsboro over the next three to four years, said Corinne Weiss, the city’s communications and marketing manager.
 She said the prototype sign was removed Saturday evening.
 The first round of new signage will go up when Hillsboro’s downtown area is converted to a two-way grid next summer, she said.
 Some pieces, as renderings show, are small neighborhood directional signs.
 Others are more significant displays with public art.